PeterCamilleri/mysh/README.md

         MyshException      # The abstract base exception for mysh.
           MyshExit         # Exit the current mysh processing loop.
           MyshStopOutput   # Stop further output from a verbose command.
+          MyshUsage        # Internal: Used by the --help options.

 ## Contributing